Some people refer to it as "Torque Multiplication"... we simply call it added acceleration!

 Different amounts of torque and horsepower in different engines make the need for different gear ratios necessary.
 When an engine has a lot of torque, it generally means that it has a low maximum RPM, therefore, to attain reasonable highway speeds, you need a "tall" differential.
 When RPM levels are higher, diff ratios can be made lower to give faster acceleration.
 BMW does not chose differential ratios arbitrarily, they are chosen for a specific compromise of acceleration and cruising comfort.

 You and BMW may have a different idea of how your car should perform.
-Lowering your ratio will give you better acceleration, but at a loss of theoretical top speed, and a higher cruising RPM.
+Having the right torque gear ratio and lowering your ratio will give you better acceleration, but at a loss of theoretical top speed, and a higher cruising RPM.

 What is theoretical top speed?